-"He died, March 29th, 1788, aged seventy-nine years and three months; and was buried, April 5th, in Marybone church yard at his own desire.
-The pall was supported by eight clergymen of the Church of England.
-On his tomb stone are the following lines, written by himself on the death of one of his friends: they could not be more aptly applied to any person than to Mr. Charles Wesley:-
+"He died, March 29th, 1788, aged seventy-nine years and three months; and was buried, April 5th, in Marybone church-yard at his own desire.
+The pall was supported by eight clergymen of the church of England.
+On his tombstone are the following lines, written by himself on the death of one of his friends: they could not be more aptly applied to any person than to Mr. Charles Wesley:-

-'With poverty of spirit bless'd,

-Rest, happy saint, in Jesus rest;

-A sinner saved, through grace forgiven,

-Redeem'd from earth to reign in heaven!

-Thy labours of unwearied love,

-By thee forgot, are crown'd above;

-Crown'd through the mercy of thy Lord,

-With a free, full, immense reward!
+'With poverty of spirit bless'd, Rest, happy saint, in Jesus rest; A sinner sav'd, through grace forgiven, Redeem'd from earth to reign in heaven!
+Thy labours of unwearied love, By thee forgot, are crown'd above; Crown'd, through the mercy of thy Lord, With a free, full, immense reward!'

 "Mr. Charles Wesley was of a warm and lively disposition, of great frankness and integrity, and generous and steady in his friendships.
 In conversation he was pleasing, instructive, and cheerful; and his observations were often seasoned with wit and humour.
 His religion was genuine and unaffected.
 As a minister, he was familiarly acquainted with every part of divinity; and his mind was furnished with an uncommon knowledge of the Scriptures.
-His discourses from the pulpit were not dry and systematic. but flowed from the present views and feelings of his own He had a remarkable talent of expressing the most important truths with simplicity and energy; and his discourses were sometimes truly apostolic, forcing conviction on the hearers in spite of the most determined opposition.
+His discourses from the pulpit were not dry and systematic, but flowed from the present views and feelings of his own mind.
+He had a remarkable talent of expressing the most importruths with simplicity and energy; and his discourses were sometimes truly apostolic, forcing conviction on the hearers in spite of the most determined opposition.
 As a husband, a father, and a friend, his character was amiable.
-Mrs. Wesley brought him five children, of whom two sons and a daughter are still living.
-The sons discovered so fine a taste for music, at an early period of life,
+Wesley brought him five children, of whom two sons and a daughter are still living.\ The sons discovered so fine a taste for music, at an early period of life, that they excited general astonishment; and they are now justly admired by the best judges for their talents in that pleasing art.
+Methodists are greatly indebted to Charles Wesley for his unwearied labours and great usefulness at the first formation of the societies, when every step was attended with difficuland danger.
+And being dead he yet speaketh by his numerous and excellent hymns, written for the use of the

-Miss Wesley, a lady of eminent talents, and great excellence, died September 19, 1828.
+\Miss Wesley, a lady of eminent talents, and great excellence, lied September 19.
+1828.

-It would be improper to withhold, as I have them before me, in the unpublished letters with which I have been favoured, some incidental remarks of the late Miss Wesley, on the character of her father:-
+It would be improper to withhold, as I have them before me, in the impublished letters with which I have been favoured, some incidental remarks of the late Miss Wesley, on the character of her father:-